 Due to variations in requirements at four-year colleges and universities, a student desiring to pursue a bachelor’s degree in computer science is strongly advised to consult the CIT Department Chair at San Jacinto College and at the institution to which they wish to transfer to review the appropriate transfer degree plans to the designated university.
 The field of study Computer Science may also be appropriate.

 *The program is designed primarily for students seeking an occupational certificate, certificate of technology, or Associate of Applied Science (AAS) degree.
 The College recommends completion of the 21 credit hour CIT foundations occupational certificate before continuing into a certificate of technology or AAS degree.
 The classes in the core CIT occupational certificate will apply toward most of the other CIT certificates of technology and AAS degrees.

-Graduates of who earn an AAS degree or certificate of technology typically pursue careers as:
+Graduates who earn an AAS degree or certificate of technology in cyber security typically pursue careers as:

 - Information technology security officers,

 - Network Operations Specialists,

 For more information, students may contact South campus, 281-929-4603 or North campus, 281-998-6150, x7242.